Guy Motors: Post-war years

-The decline of the company
+Decline of the company

 Although new designs such as the Warrior Mark II were being produced and despite the fact that their lorry division was performing well, by 1960, Guy faced seemingly insurmountable financial problems.
 The failure of the Wulfrunian was a commercial disaster and the operation in South Africa was losing them £300,000 a year.

 By 1961, Guy had no choice but to enter receivership.
 Sir William Lyons, managing director of Jaguar, acquired the company for £800,000, transferring its assets to a new company, Guy Motors (Europe) Limited, which left all the liabilities with the now defunct Guy Motors Limited, the name eventually reverting to "Guy Motors Ltd" in 1966.
 Jaguar immediately set about rationalisation, reducing both the number of employees and the range of vehicles in production.

 Guy continued to be successful throughout the 1960s, with the development of the Victory trambus and the Big J series of trucks.
 The Big J was designed around a new, high-revving Cummins V6-200 engine coupled to a 12-speed splitter-type gearbox, and was intended for motorway operation.
 The reliability shortcomings and poor fuel economy of the Cummins V6-200 engine soon saw it replaced by engines from other sources.
 For example, AEC AV505, Leyland O.401, Gardner 6LXB, Cummins NH180/NTK265 and Rolls-Royce Eagle 220/265 were popular choices dependent on Gross Vehicle Weight.
 Gearboxes were sourced from AEC, David Brown and Fuller.
 Rear axles were selectable from ENV and Kirkstall Forge offerings.
 Such were the permutation of fitments that each vehicle's configuration was recorded on an "Erection Sheet" which, in the pre-internet age, was mailed from the factory to Guy dealers to have a record of each vehicle that may require attention in his workshop.
 The distinctive, non-tilt cab was sourced from Motor Panels.